 A chance meeting with a strange man named Vin led to him joining the world famous Crowded Scouse and it is in that very same band that he plies his musical trade today.

-A master of 4/4 and even 3/4 time, he is the bedrock of the band and undoubtedly the third best looking.
+He is clearly and obviously the inspiration for Jim Hensons "Animal" muppet, but he is the bedrock of the band and undoubtedly the third best looking.